-Chad Duhon is a managing researcher at AIR whose work focuses on college and career readiness and success.
+Chad Duhon is a managing director at AIR whose work focuses on college and career readiness and success.
 He also has a variety of experiences managing projects and providing technical assistance.

 Currently, Duhon serves as the deputy director for Monitoring Site Visits of Level 4 and Level 5 Schools in Massachusetts.
 The Massachusetts Department of Elementary and Secondary Education (ESE) contracted AIR to monitor Level 4 and Level 5 schools that are undergoing the school turnaround process.
 AIR is conducting monitoring site visits in these schools, collecting qualitative data from school stakeholders, including school administrators, instructional coaches, teachers, and students.
 He conducts monitoring site visits in Level 4 schools and manages all facets of the project, including staffing, budget projections, and resource allocation.

 As analytical technical support task lead on the Regional Educational Laboratory Midwest (REL Midwest), Duhon manages more than 20 projects that help practitioners, schools, districts, and states in the Midwest region understand how to use data to inform decisions to improve student learning.
 REL Midwest is one of ten research centers funded by the Institute of Education Sciences (IES) at the U.S. Department of Education.
 Duhon works with the director to oversee project teams, manage the budget, and communicate with IES.
 He also works with task leads to manage the quality assurance process for all REL Midwest deliverables.